Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

 We evaluate the effectiveness of a simple data sanitization strategy that masks PII using existing annotations.
-Each PII instance in the training data is replaced with a string of asterisks (*) of equal length.
-We then re-fine-tune FedLLM on this sanitized dataset and perform the PII-contextual Prefix Sampling attack once again.
+Each PII instance in the training data is replaced with an equal-length sequence of asterisks (*).
+We then re-fine-tune FedLLM on this sanitized dataset and reapply the PII-contextual Prefix Sampling attack.
 Table~\ref{tab:res_pii_masking} compares the attack performance with and without the PII masking defense.

-As shown in the results, the number of extracted VxPII is only slightly reduced.
-To understand this, we examine the document frequency of VxPII instances—that is, how often each appears in the training data.
-Figure~\ref{fig:VxPII_doc_freq_dist} shows that PII masking significantly lowers the frequency of most VxPII, suggesting that our annotations effectively cover the majority of PII.
-Interestingly, some VxPII with zero document frequency—indicating they were absent from the masked dataset—were still extracted.
+The results show only a slight reduction in the number of extracted VxPII.
+To investigate this, we analyze the document frequency of extracted VxPII—that is, how often each appears in the training corpus.
+Figure~\ref{fig:VxPII_doc_freq_dist} demonstrates that masking substantially lowers the frequency of most VxPII, suggesting that our annotations successfully cover the majority of PII.
+Interestingly, some VxPII with zero document frequency—absent from the sanitized dataset—were still extracted.

-Based on these observations, we identify two main reasons for the limited effectiveness of the masking defense: (1) Pretraining data contamination: Our training data, sourced from publicly available legal documents, likely overlaps with the pretraining corpora of models like Qwen1-8B and Baichuan2-7B.
-(2) Incomplete PII labeling: Some PII instances may remain unlabeled—and therefore unmasked—in the training data.
-In the realistic scenarios, attackers can customize PII definitions, making exhaustive and comprehensive coverage inherently challenging.
+Based on these observations, we attribute the limited effectiveness of masking to two factors.
+First, pretraining data contamination: our training data, drawn from publicly available legal documents, likely overlaps with the pretraining corpora of models such as Qwen1-8B and Baichuan2-7B.
+Second, incomplete PII labeling: some PII instances may be missing from annotations, and in practice attackers can redefine PII categories, making exhaustive coverage fundamentally difficult.